TengRui93/anti-S.-aureus-activity-prediction-model-dataset/README.md

 * We used an open-source software, AutoMolDesigner (V1.1) (https://github.com/taoshen99/AutoMolDesigner) , a new AI-based software for the design of small-molecule antibiotics developed by our research group, to construct classification models and applied this model to anti-S. aureus activity prediction of the compounds in the SPECS chemical library.

-* It was the first time that AutoMolDesigner was applied to real-world antibiotic discover!
+* Notably, this is the first time AutoMolDesigner has been applied to real-world antibiotic discovery!

 Dataset Description
 -----------------------------------